- SINGLE TICKETS

 – Chicago Tribune

-TAIBI MAGAR (Director) is an Egyptian-American director based in New York, and a graduate of the Brown/Trinity MFA program.
-Most recently she directed the critically acclaimed Master at the Foundry Theatre (NYT Critics Pick).
-Other recent projects: Underground Railroad Game (Ars Nova, NYT Critics Pick, Obie Award for Best New American Work), Dry Powder (The Alley), We Are Proud to Present (The Guthrie).
-In New York Taibi has directed and developed work for The Foundry, New York Theater Workshop, Ars Nova, TFANA, the Women’s Project Theatre, Rising Phoenix Rep and INTAR Theatre.
-She is the recipient of a Stephen Sondheim Fellowship, an Oregon Shakespeare Festival Fellowship, a Public Theater Shakespeare Fellowship, the TFANA Actors and Director Project Fellowship, a Usual Suspect at New York Theater Workshop, and is an alumni of Lincoln Center Directors Lab.
+TAIBI MAGAR (Director) is an Egyptian-American director based in New York, and a graduate of the Brown / Trinity MFA program.
+Most recently she directed the critically acclaimed Master at the Foundry Theatre (NYT Critic’s Pick).
+Other recent projects: Aleshea Harris’ Is God Is (Soho Rep.), Danai Gurira’s Familiar (The Guthrie and Seattle Repertory Theatre), Underground Railroad Game (Ars Nova, NYT Critic’s Pick, Obie Award for Best New American Work), Dry Powder (The Alley), We Are Proud to Present (The Guthrie).
+In New York, Taibi has directed and developed work for The Foundry, New York Theater Workshop, Ars Nova, TFANA, the Women’s Project Theatre, Rising Phoenix Rep and INTAR Theatre.
+She is the recipient of a Stephen Sondheim Fellowship, an Oregon Shakespeare Festival Fellowship, a Public Theater Shakespeare Fellowship, the TFANA Actors and Director Project Fellowship, a Usual Suspect at New York Theater Workshop, and is an alumna of Lincoln Center Directors Lab.
 Most recently, she received the Kaplan Fellowship for young artists.
 Taibi has directed and taught at many academic institutions, including Juilliard, Fordham University, Brown University and New York University.
 She is currently developing Patrick and Daniel Lazour’s We Live in Cairo (2016 Richard Rodgers Award) with New York Theatre Workshop.
-Upcoming projects: Aleshea Harris’ Is God Is (Soho Rep), Danai Gurira’s Familiar (The Guthrie and Seattle Repertory Theatre), Lauren Yee’s The Great Leap (Atlantic Theater Company).